moonburnt/fortune_crawler/README.md

 cmake --build ./build
 ```

-Build files and game's executable will be generated into ./build directory
+Build files will be generated into ./build directory, and Game executable - into
+./build/game (assets will be copied there too)